Boyett Petroleum: History

-In 2019, the company announced its new branding deal, that will see 10 of its retial stations in the Modesto metropolitan area being renamed from "Cruisers, Cruise In, Cruise Out" to 76®. the rebrand was set to take place in the fourth quarter of 2019.
+In 2019, the company announced its new branding deal, that will see 10 of its retail stations in the Modesto metropolitan area being renamed from "Cruisers, Cruise In, Cruise Out" to 76®. the rebrand was set to take place in the fourth quarter of 2019.

 The company remains based in Modesto, California and currently employs approximately 170 people.

 Charity

 In 2009 the Boyett Family founded the Make Dreams Real Endowment Fund to provide support for children’s programs in Stanislaus County.
 Boyett Petroleum underwrites an annual golf tournament and all proceeds go to the fund.
 Ten percent of the fund’s balance is awarded annually to various programs, including Foothill Horizons Outdoor Education Camp for local school districts, Oakdale Education Foundation, Modesto Symphony Orchestra and more.
 Since its inception the fund has raised more than 1.1 million dollars.
 B Green Collection Events are quarterly events where customers bring in recyclable items and the value of the donated items is matched by Boyett dollar-for-dollar with all proceeds benefitting the City of Modesto Parks.
 The project earned the company a Captain Planet Foundation Outlook Leadership 2011 Award for Environmental Stewardship.
 In 2015, Wesson Ranch Park in Modesto was remodeled with funding from these events.
 Boyett Petroleum is also a key sponsor of the Gallo Center for the Arts.